Nader Shah's invasion of India: Massacre of Delhi

 The Afsharid occupation led to price increases in the city.
 The city administrator attempted to fix prices at a lower level and Afsharid troops were sent to the market at Paharganj, Delhi to enforce them.
 However, the local merchants refused to accept the lower prices and this resulted in violence during which some Afsharid troops were assaulted and killed.

 When a rumour spread that Nader had been assassinated by a female guard at the Red Fort, some Indians attacked and killed 3,000 Afsharid troops during the riots that broke out on the night of 21 March.
-Nader, furious at the killings, retaliated by ordering his soldiers to carry out the notorious qatl-e-aam (massacre – qatl = killing, aam = common public, in open) of Delhi.
+Nader, furious at the killings, retaliated by ordering his soldiers to carry out the qatl-e-aam (massacre – qatl = killing, aam = common public, in open) of Delhi.

 On the morning of 22 March, Nader Shah sat at Sunehri Masjid of Roshan-ud-Daulah.
-He then, to the accompaniment of the rolling of drums and the blaring of trumpets, unsheathed his great battle sword in a grand flourish to the great and loud acclaim and wild cheers of the Afsharid troops present.
-This was the signal to start the onslaught and carnage.
-Almost immediately, the fully armed Afsharid Army of occupation turned their swords and guns on to the unarmed and defenceless civilians in the city.
-The Afsharid soldiers were given full licence to do as they pleased and promised a share of the wealth as the city was plundered.
+Amid drums, trumpets, and the cheers of Afsharid troops, he brandished his sword to signal the onset of violence.
+The army turned their swords and guns on unarmed civilians in the city, and were given licence to do as they pleased and promised a share of plunder.

 Areas of Delhi such as Chandni Chowk, Dariba Kalan, Fatehpuri, Faiz Bazar, Hauz Kazi, Johri Bazar and the Lahori, Ajmeri and Kabuli gates, all of which were densely populated by both Hindus and Muslims, were soon covered with corpses.
-The Muslims inhabitants resorted to killing their women, children and themselves rather than submit to the Afsharid soldiers.
+Muslim inhabitants resorted to killing their women, children and themselves rather than submit to the Afsharid soldiers.
 These events were recorded in contemporary chronicles such as the Tarikh-e-Hindi of Rustam Ali, the Bayan-e-Waqai of Abdul Karim and the Tazkira of Anand Ram Mukhlis.

 In the words of the Tazkira:

 Here and there some opposition was offered, but in most places people were butchered unresistingly.
 The Persians laid violent hands on everything and everybody.
 For a long time, streets remained strewn with corpses, as the walks of a garden with dead leaves and flowers.
 The town was reduced to ashes.

 Muhammad Shah was forced to beg for mercy.

-Finally, after many hours of desperate pleading by the Mughals for mercy, Nader Shah relented and signalled a halt to the bloodshed by sheathing his battle sword once again.
+After many hours of desperate pleading by the Mughals, Nader Shah relented and signalled a halt to the bloodshed by sheathing his battle sword once again.